 DNA transcription from many genes is controlled by methylation.
 Circulating methylated DNA profiles are highly abnormal in multiple sclerosis plasma.

-Visual evoked potentials are often abnormal in the affected eye, but return to normal within 2 years in one third of eyes.
+Visual evoked potentials are often abnormal in the affected eye but return to normal within 2 years in one third of eyes.
 Low contrast stimuli and multifocal visual evoked potentials are more sensitive than conventional potentials.
-In patients with multiple sclerosis and normal visual acuity, but no history of optic neuritis, subclinical optic tract lesions are detected with visual evoked potentials (82%), contrast sensitivity (73%), OCT (60%), pupillary light reflex (52%), flight of colors (36%), and color vision (Ishihara plates) (32%) (van Diemen et al 1992; Naismith et al 2009).
+In patients with multiple sclerosis and normal visual acuity but no history of optic neuritis, subclinical optic tract lesions are detected with tests of visual evoked potentials (82%), contrast sensitivity (73%), optical coherence tomography (OCT) (60%), pupillary light reflex (52%), flight of colors (36%), and color vision (Ishihara plates) (32%) (van Diemen et al 1992; Naismith et al 2009).
 Note that visual evoked potentials are more sensitive than OCT (Naismith et al 2009).

 Retinal tomographs (optical coherence tomography, OCT) reproducibly measure retinal nerve fiber layer thickness (RNFL), retinal ganglion cells, and macular volume.
-One third of macular volume is from neurons, and macular edema correlates with visual function.
-OCT can define acute optic neuritis, demonstrate a second lesion in clinically isolated syndromes, and monitor atrophy and progression as a surrogate marker to complement the neurologic exam.
 OCT usually shows RNFL thinning 3 to 6 months after optic neuritis.
 OCT is abnormal in half of the “normal” fellow eyes in multiple sclerosis patients after an episode of optic neuritis.
 Thinning of RNFL is faster in optic neuritis eye (69 um) than in “normal fellow” eye (partially affected, at 95 um) and healthy control eyes (103 um) (Trip et al 2006).
 RNFL loss occurs over time in some patients, even without symptoms of optic neuritis.
 Optic nerve cross-sectional area on MRI correlates with RNFL thickness (r = 0.66).
-OCT measures correlate with visual evoked potential amplitude, but not with latency.
+OCT measures correlate with visual evoked potential amplitude but not latency.
 Atrophy is associated with motor disability (r=0.2-0.4) and cognitive problems (r=0.5) (Toledo et al 2008).
-RNFL loss is greater in progressive multiple sclerosis than in relapsing-remitting multiple sclerosis; loss is even worse in neuromyelitis optica, especially in the superior and inferior quadrants.
-With current technology, OCT is not a replacement for evoked potential and MRI, especially in clinically isolated syndromes, because it is less sensitive.
+RNFL loss in progressive multiple sclerosis is greater than in relapsing-remitting multiple sclerosis; loss is even worse in neuromyelitis optica, especially in the superior and inferior quadrants.
+OCT can define acute optic neuritis, demonstrate a second lesion in clinically isolated syndromes, and monitor atrophy and progression as a surrogate marker to complement the neurologic exam.
+It is not a replacement for evoked potential and MRI, especially in clinically isolated syndromes, because with current technology it is less sensitive.
 One third of macular volume is from neurons, and macular edema correlates with visual function.